Learn to Meditate: Popular Types of Meditation (for Beginners)

 In addition, I found people use so many different techniques, and some seemed contradictory.

-Like, are you meant to have no thoughts while meditating, or just be aware of your thoughts?
+Like, are you meant to have no thoughts while meditating, or just be aware and mindful of your thoughts?

 Over the years I found out that this is because there are many different types of meditation to suit different kinds of people with different kinds of mental dispositions.
 And these different types of meditation achieve different kinds of results.